War in the Vendée

 The War in the Vendée (Guerre de Vendée /fr/) was a counter-revolutionary insurrection that took place in the Vendée region of France from 1793 to 1796, during the French Revolution.
 The Vendée is a coastal region, located immediately south of the river Loire in western France.
 Initially, the revolt was similar to the 14th-century Jacquerie peasant uprising, but the Vendée quickly became counter-revolutionary and Royalist.
 The revolt was comparable to the Chouannerie, which took place concurrently (1794–1800) in the area north of the Loire.

 While elsewhere in France the revolts against the levée en masse were repressed, an insurgent territory, called the Vendée militaire by historians, formed south of the Loire-Inférieure (Brittany), south-west of Maine-et-Loire (Anjou), north of Vendée and north-west of Deux-Sèvres (Poitou).
-Gradually referred to as the "Vendeans", the insurgents established in April a "Catholic and Royal Army" which won a succession of victories in the spring and summer of 1793.
+Gradually referred to as the "Vendeans", the insurgents established a "Catholic and Royal Army," which won a succession of victories in the spring and summer of 1793.
 The rebels briefly overran the towns of Fontenay-le-Comte, Thouars, Saumur and Angers, but were halted at the Battle of Nantes.

-During the autumn, the arrival of the Army of Mainz as reinforcements restored the advantage to the Republican camp, which in October seized Cholet, the most important city controlled by the Vendeans.
+During autumn, the arrival of the Army of Mainz as reinforcements restored the advantage to the Republican camp, which in October seized Cholet, the most important city controlled by the Vendeans.
 After this defeat, the bulk of the Vendée forces crossed the Loire and marched to Normandy in a desperate attempt to take a port to obtain the help of the British and the Armée des Émigrés.
 Pushed back to Granville, the Vendée army was finally destroyed in December at Mans and Savenay.
 From the winter of 1793 to the spring of 1794, during the Reign of Terror, violent repression was put in place by the Republican forces.
-In the cities, and in particular in Nantes and Angers, around 15,000 people were shot, drowned or guillotined on the orders of the représentants en mission and Revolutionary Military Commissions, while in the countryside about 20,000 to 50,000 civilians were massacred by the infernal columns, who set fire to many towns and villages.
+In the cities, and in particular in Nantes and Angers, around 15,000 people were shot, drowned or guillotined on the orders of the représentants en mission and Revolutionary Military Commissions; while in the countryside about 20,000 to 50,000 civilians were massacred by the infernal columns, who set fire to many towns and villages.

-The repression provoked a resurgence of the rebellion and in December 1794 the Republicans began negotiations which led between February and May 1795 to the signing of peace treaties with the various Vendée leaders, thus bringing about the end of the "first Vendée war".
+The repression provoked a resurgence of the rebellion.
+In December 1794, the Republicans began negotiations which led, between February and May 1795, to the signing of peace treaties with the various Vendée leaders, thus bringing about the end of the "first Vendée war".
 A "second Vendée war" broke out shortly afterwards, in June 1795, after the start of the Quiberon expedition.
-The uprising quickly ran out of steam and the last Vendée leaders submitted or were executed between January and July 1796.
-The Vendée still experienced last and brief uprisings with a third war in 1799, a fourth in 1815 and a fifth in 1832, but they were on a much smaller scale.
+The uprising quickly ran out of steam, and the last Vendée leaders submitted or were executed between January and July 1796.
+The Vendée still experienced brief uprisings, with a third war in 1799, a fourth in 1815, and a fifth in 1832, but these were on a much smaller scale.
 The number of victims is estimated at 200,000 dead, including approximately 170,000 for the inhabitants of the military Vendée, i.e. between 20 and 25% of the population of the insurgent territory.